go-goyave/goyave/docs_src/src/guide/basics/database.md

 - `sqlite3`
 - `mssql`

-Change the `dbConnection` config entry to the desired driver.
+Change the `database.connection` config entry to the desired driver.

 In order to be able connect to the database, Gorm needs a database driver to be imported.
 Add the following import to your `kernel.go`:
 ``` go